PapersOfMathieuNls/clever-commit/combined.md

 We use the term _defect-commit_ to mean a commit that introduces a fault.

 The project tracking component of CLEVER listens to bug (or issue) closing events of Ubisoft projects.
-Currently, CLEVER is tested with 1 large project within Ubisoft and have been evaluated with 11 other large projects.
+Currently, CLEVER is tested on 12 large Ubisoft projects.
 These projects share many dependencies.
 We clustered them based on their dependencies with the aim to improve the accuracy of CLEVER.
 This clustering step is important in order to identify faults that may exist due to dependencies, while enhancing the quality of the proposed fixes.
-Applying CLEVER to projects that are not related to each other is ineffective as shown in our experiments.

 \input{tex/approach}

-In the second process (Figure \ref{fig:CLEVERT2}), CLEVER intercepts incoming commits before they leave developers' workstations using the concept of pre-commit hooks.
+In the second process (Figure \ref{fig:CLEVERT2}), CLEVER intercepts incoming commits before they leave a developer's workstation using the concept of pre-commit hooks.
 A pre-commit hook is a script that is executed at commit-time and it is supported by most major code versioning systems such as _Git_.
 There are two types of hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
 These hooks can be used for different purposes such as checking compliance with coding rules, or the automatic execution of unit tests.
 A pre-commit hook runs before a developer specifies a commit message.

 Ubisoft's developers use pre-commit hooks for all sorts of reasons such as identifying the tasks that are addressed by the commit at hand, specifying the reviewers who will review the commit, and so on.
 Implementing this part of CLEVER as a pre-commit hook is an important step towards the integration of CLEVER with the workflow of developers at Ubisoft.
 The developers  do not have to download, install, and understand additional tools in order to use CLEVER.